Robust and scalable nonlinear solvers for finite element discretizations of biological transportation networks

+Thus, if $\C^e_n$ is SPSD, $\C^e_{n+1}$ will also be SPSD since $1 + m(\C^e_{n+1})\delta t > 0 $, $\Ctest_i$ is a matrix test function with positive and constant entries, and the right-hand side consists of the weighted sum, with positive weights, of SPSD matrices sampled at the quadrature nodes used by the FEM method. \endproof

+\begin{remark} Since the discretization space for the conductivity does not enforce positivity explicitly, the equations in \eqref{eq:be_eqs} must be solved with sufficient accuracy to preserve the positive semidefiniteness of the discrete conductivity matrix at the numerical level.
+While higher-order discretizations could, in principle, be used, guaranteeing positivity may require specialized polynomial bases with non-negative basis functions, such as Bernstein polynomials \cite{kirby2011fast}.
+Moreover, the solutions generated by the network formation process exhibit strongly localized and branched structures with sharp spatial variations and limited regularity.
+In this regime, higher-order polynomial approximations are not expected to provide significant accuracy gains.
+For these reasons, we restrict our attention to low-order discretizations, which offer a robust and efficient choice for the problems considered. \end{remark}

-Thus, if $\C_n$ is SPSD, $\C_{n+1}$ will also be SPSD since $1 + m(\C_{n+1})\delta t > 0 $, $\Ctest_i$ are positive piecewise constant test functions, and the right-hand side consists of the weighted sum of SPSD matrices sampled at the quadrature nodes used by the FEM method.
-Nevertheless, at the numerical level, we need to solve the above equations very accurately if we want to guarantee the positive semi-definiteness of the conductivity matrix.
-In addition, care must be exercised when using higher-order polynomials to discretize the conductivity matrix.
-To ensure the positivity of the basis at the quadrature nodes, one may use, for instance, the Bernstein polynomials \cite{kirby2011fast}.
-We stress that the discontinuity of the discretization space is crucial to prove the positive semi-definiteness of $\C_{n+1}$.
-The use of a $H^1(\Omega)$ conforming space, as needed in the presence of the diffusion term for $\C$ in the energy functional, will require the finite element spaces to guarantee the preservation of the maximum principle, a condition very hard to realize in practice; see, e.g., \cite{farago2006discrete} and the references therein.
+\begin{remark} We stress that the discontinuity of the discretization space is crucial to guarantee the positive semidefiniteness of $\C_h$.
+The use of a $H^1(\Omega)$ conforming space, as needed in the presence of the diffusion term for $\C$ in the energy functional, will require the finite element spaces to guarantee the preservation of the maximum principle, a condition very hard to realize in practice; see, e.g., \cite{farago2006discrete} and the references therein. \end{remark}

-The positive semi-definiteness of $\C$ is generally not preserved by the BDF or CN methods.
-For example, for BDF of order 2 (similar arguments hold for higher-order formulas), the equations arising from \cref{eq:bdf} are
+The positive semidefiniteness of $\C_h$ is generally not preserved by the BDF or CN methods.
+Using the notation given in \Cref{eq:lem_func}, the equations arising from \eqref{eq:bdf} for BDF of order 2 (similar arguments hold for higher-order formulas) are

 where, without loss of generality, we have assumed constant time steps.
-In this case, we cannot guarantee the positive semi-definiteness of $\C_{n+1}$ since the $\C_{n-1}$ term contributes a negative shift by an SPSD matrix.
+In this case, we cannot guarantee the positive semidefiniteness of $\C^e_{n+1}$ since the $\C^e_{n-1}$ term contributes a negative shift by an SPSD matrix.
 Similar arguments hold for the CN update

-where now the SPSD term $m(\C_n)\C_n$ contributes a negative shift to the update.
+where now the SPSD term $m(\C^e_n)\,\C^e_n$ contributes a negative shift to the update.